A dangerous storm disrupts travel and knocks out power across the U.S.

 Meanwhile, WPLN's Paige Pfleger reported that plunging temperatures are putting pressure on a power grid not accustomed to this cold, and that the Tennessee Valley Authority has asked local utilities to cut their electricity use.
 Customers in Nashville will experience 10-minute outages every few hours, until the power load stabilizes.

-Scott Aaronson, vice president of security and preparedness at the Edison that getting the power restored in weather like this is a significant challenge.
+Scott Aaronson, vice president of security and preparedness at the Edison Electric Institute, a trade association for power companies, said that getting the power restored in weather like this is a significant challenge.

 "Sometimes accessing these areas can be really challenging with downed power lines, with downed trees, with very icy roads. ...
 Crews cannot go up in bucket trucks if the wind is higher than 35 miles an hour," Aaronson said.
 "And so those combination of things will limit the ability of crews to get out there and get the power back on."